BeloveO/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 “100-decimal_to_hexadecimal- convert base 10 to base 16”
-“101-rot13- encoding and decoding texts using rot13” “102-odd- printing out alternating lines from input”
+“101-rot13- encoding and decoding texts using rot13” “102-odd- printing out alternating lines from input” “103-water_and_stir- addition of numbers of two different bases and conversion into a different base”